 National Storytelling Week

 At home, reading stories together is a wonderful way for children and carers to bond, particularly before bedtime.
-And in classes, there are also huge benefits for each child.
+And in our classes, there are also huge benefits for each child.
 Storytelling can help with developing both cognitive and social skills.
 This is especially true for our Family Play (6 months to 5 years), Explorers Plus (28 months to 3 years) and Pre-schooler Steps (22 months to 5 years) classes.

 Expert Guidance